How Can I Become a Music Producer

 The role of music producer can be one of the most exciting and creative jobs within the music industry, but it can also be one of the most hectic.
 As a producer, you’ll need to be willing to work long hours, wear a variety of “hats,” and know a thing or two about how to work with different types of people, both on the business and the artistic sides of the aisle.

 In many ways, a music producer becomes a jack-of-all-trades in the music industry, working with both creative and business aspects of the recording process.
-As a producer, you’ll need the following skills:
+That being said, the first step to being a successful music producer is to be yourself.
+Or, more appropriately, be original.

 - Working with label executives.
 If you’re hired by a label to work with an artist, you won’t just answer to the artist—you’ll also answer to the label executives who expect you to develop the artist and release a record that will turn a profit.
 This is where the business and commercial know-how comes into play.
 You’ll sometimes have to conduct a balancing act between the conflicting visions of the artists and the label.